pinkstack/loglog/README.md

 ## Experimentation with networking

-To demonstrate the service resiliency to networking exceptions; the following example can be used to inject networking " delay" into "gateway" nginx proxy container.
+To demonstrate the service resiliency to networking exceptions; the following example can be used to inject networking "delay" into "gateway" nginx proxy container.
 This will cause the service to fail and yet proceed to operate.

 ```bash
 ./bin/loglog-dev.sh exec gateway tc qdisc add dev eth0 root netem delay 10s